The Change in policing

 “The drug lawyer is always the attorney I use.
 He is honest, knowledgeable, and professional.
 I’d recommend him to anyone looking for an attorney who always has your best interest at heart.”

-Why Choose The Drug Lawyer
+Why Choose The Drug Lawyer Notes

-- A big benefit you get by hiring me is that I am quite expert at issue spotting.
+- A big benefit you get by hiring me is that I am quite an expert at issue spotting.
 That is why I graduated in the top 5% of my law school class.
 Now, after over twenty years of practicing criminal law almost exclusively, if the written discovery reveals there is something wrong with their case, I will see it!
-I will then explain it to you and estimate odds of improving your situation by various courses of action whether that means filing motions or exploring diversion programs.
+I will then explain it to you and estimate the odds of improving your situation by various courses of action whether that means filing motions or exploring diversion programs.

 Oklahoma’s Drug Lawyer